JB11115/lgimapy/README.md

 #### Data
 To copy over the current data files, run the following.
-Note that this will take a half hour or so.
+Note that this will take as much as an hour to complete.

 ```bash
 cp -R /mnt/x/Credit\ Strategy/lgimapy/data/ data/